VBalaguera/toy-robot-react-ts/README.md

 # Toy robot game

-DESCRIPTION: This is a classic coding challenge that uses react.js and typescript.
+DESCRIPTION: This is a classic coding challenge that uses vite, react, typescript, jest and react-testing.

 ## Project Folder Structure